cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 Each tag is composed of a *tag name* and a *tag value*.

-Metrics contexts are hierarchal, rooted in the CDAP instance, and extend through namespaces, applications, and down to the individual elements.
+Metrics contexts are hierarchal, rooted in the CDAP instance, and extend through namespaces, applications, and down to the individual components.

 For example, the metrics context::